zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 I prefer to keep my Ubuntu 16.04 plain vanilla, that is stick with packages available in the distro.
-I avoid PPAs, `sudo make install` and certainly `sudo ./run-installer.sh`.[^1]  My worry was that installing OpenCL would involve a lot of the latter, but it turned out that `apt-get install` gets you a long way.
+I avoid PPAs, `sudo make install` and certainly `sudo ./run-installer.sh`.[^1]  My worry was that installing OpenCL would involve a lot of the latter, but it turned out that `apt-get install` goes a long way.

+tl;dr: `sudo apt-get install ocl-icd-libopencl1 beignet-opencl-icd mesa-opencl-icd` and both GPUs were available as OpenCL devices.
+The CPU could be added quite easily.
 Below is my install log.
 YMMV.

 ## Exploring the GPUs